shashikumar04433/DevOps-/README.md

            * ETDC(DataBase):
                         It is used to store the  Key & Value Pair .
            * Schedules:
-                        It schedules when the Kubernetes and Containers down and make it to scale up
+                        It schedules when the Kubernetes and Containers down and make it to scale up.

+## Kubernetes Feature:
+            * Installation of Kubernetes steps mentioned above in the word file please go though that.